Tushar-6969/Portfolio/README.md

-# 🌐 Tushar's Developer Portfolio Website
+# 🌐 Tushar's  Portfoli Website

 This is my personal portfolio website built using **HTML, CSS, and Vanilla JavaScript**.
 It showcases my skills, projects, experience, and educational background in a modern and responsive layout.